GoogleCloudPlatform/datacatalog-tag-engine/README.md

 Alternative 2: you can choose to deploy Tag Engine v2 with [gcloud commands](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/tree/cloud-run/docs/manual_deployment.md) instead of running the Terraform.

 <br>
-1. Create (or designate) two service accounts:
+1. Create (or designate) two service accounts: <br><br>

    - A service account that runs the Tag Engine Cloud Run service, referred to as `TAG_ENGINE_SA`.
-- A service account that performs the tagging in Data Catalog, and sourcing the contents of those tags from BigQuery, referred to as `TAG_CREATOR_SA`. <br><br>
+   - A service account that performs the tagging in Data Catalog, and sourcing the contents of those tags from BigQuery, referred to as `TAG_CREATOR_SA`. <br>

+   Why do we need two service accounts?
+The key benefit of decoupling them is to allow individual teams to have their own Tag Creator SAs.
+For API access, teams can then link invoker SAs to Tag Creator SAs so that a single Tag Engine instance can be shared by multiple teams.
+Similarly, for UI access, teams can link user accounts to Tag Creator SAs so that a single Tag Engine instance can be shared by multiple teams. <br><br>

 2. Create an OAuth client: